ebenezermtc/ebenezermtc.github.io/_posts/2015-02-01-Vicars-Message.markdown

 We need to distinguish clearly what might be a fruit of the kingdom from what runs counter to God's plan.
 This involves not only recognition and discerning spirits, but also and this is decisive- choosing - movements of the spirit of God and rejecting those of the spirit of evil.

-                                                                                                     MAY GOD BLESS YOU ALL
+MAY GOD BLESS YOU ALL,
   Sujan Achen